5 of the best hidden gems in Ireland

 A feast for the senses.
 The Dingle Peninsula is one you have to experience & one of the most spectacular locations in Ireland.
-Surfing takes place here all year round & inch is the perfect location for a walk, run or swim or simply an outdoor adventure.
-Galloping horses can sometimes be spotted amongst the majestic strand.
+Surfing takes place here all year round & Inch is the perfect location for a walk, run or swim or simply an outdoor adventure.
+Galloping horses are sometimes spotted amongst the majestic strand.

 What once was a medieval fishing port, is now famous for its colorful streets, quirky shops, yacht-filled harbour, food tours & experiences & to top it all off, being named the ‘Gourmet Capital of Ireland’.
 A real ‘home away from home’, with excitement & beauty around every corner.

 Dingle in itself is one of Ireland’s proudest gems.
-A place that has been undisturbed by the world & one that has held on tightly to its character, authenticity & edge.
+Located on the south west coast it is a place that has been undisturbed by the world & one that has held on tightly to its unique character & edge.
+Renowned for its traditional Irish music scene, Fungii the Dolphin and Distillery.
 Nestled within its quirky, colorful streets is Murphy’s ice cream parlour.
 Enjoy their traditional brown bread & Atlantic sea salt ice cream as you look onto the Atlantic ocean; one of Ireland’s most humble hidden sensory gems.

-On clear nights, amazing astronomical sights can be seen through the naked eye, similar to that in the Grand Canyon or the desert plains of Africa.
+On clear nights, amazing views of the stars can be seen through the naked eye, similar to that in the Grand Canyon or the desert plains of Africa.
 The perfect hidden gem in Ireland for stargazing, moongazing, planet spotting or simply experiencing the wonder of the universe.
 A true hidden gem in Ireland, especially for families, couples, groups & more.
 Something to tick off the bucket list.

 Heart Shaped Lake; Lough Ouler, Wicklow

 Click here to design your trip today!
-If you’ve been on a walking or cycling holiday before and are confident exploring without a guide, have a browse of our self-guided holidays here.
+If you’ve been on a walking or cycling holiday before and are confident exploring without a guide, have a browse of our self-guided holidays.
 For inquiries on any of our tours, feel free to drop us an email: [email protected]!